mrshivam75494-stack/RAG-Truth/README.md

-# FaithCheck — AI Answer Faithfulness Verifier
+# RAG-TRUTH— AI Answer Faithfulness Verifier

 An MVP tool that catches hallucinated AI answers before they cause liability in legal, campus-policy, or enterprise deployments.
 It takes a **Query**,